The Black Dog (restaurant): History

 The Black Dog T-shirts became well known during the 1990s as photographs of celebrities wearing the shirts began appearing in national publications.
 For example, a photograph of then-President Bill Clinton jogging while wearing one was distributed by national wire services.
 Black Dog merchandise became part of the Lewinsky scandal, as items from the store were purchased by Bill Clinton and given to Monica Lewinsky.

 Marketing at The Black Dog was effective.
 During the early 1990s, the merchandise was only sold at the Martha's Vineyard location.
 Only a limited number of people were allowed in the store at one time, so lines formed down the wooden fenced ramp that ran from the front door.
 While waiting in line, visitors were given catalogs to browse.
 Nowadays, the merchandise is also available at "mainland" stores on Cape Cod, in Mystic and Newport, and online.

 In 2000, The Black Dog released a cookbook called The Black Dog Summer on the Vineyard Cookbook (ISBN 0316339326).
 In 2006, The Black Dog recalled approximately 9700 children's sweatshirts because they had a drawstring that posed a strangulation hazard.
 When Black Dog continued selling the clothing, the CPSC hit the company with a $50,000 fine.
 The New England Multihull Association and The Black Dog host a 22-mile yachting race from Vineyard Haven to Edgartown and back called the Black Dog Dash.

 It inspired author J.B.
-Spooner to create a children’s book series consisting of three stories about the story of The Black Dog.
+Spooner to create a children's book series consisting of three stories about The Black Dog.
 The first book, The Story of the Little Black Dog, is about how Captain Douglas got the black puppy.
 The second book, The Little Black Dog Buccaneer, is about the adventures the Captain and his dog have together.
 The third book, The Little Black Dog Has Puppies, is about The Black Dog and her love for her new puppies.

 Awards

-In 2005 The Black Dog was awarded the Retailer of the Year Award by the Retailers Association of Massachusetts.
+In 2005, The Black Dog was awarded the Retailer of the Year Award by the Retailers Association of Massachusetts.